Error bounds of Median-of-means estimators with VC-dimension: Introduction

-\cite{depersin2020robust} introduced a novel general approach to constrain the estimation error of MOM estimators.
+Depersin \cite{depersin2020robust} introduced a novel general approach to constrain the estimation error of MOM estimators.
 The author applied VC dimension instead of Rademacher complexity to measure statistical complexity, which does not take into account the unknown structure of the covariance matrix, but is related only to the dimension of the dual space.

 In the context of multivariate analysis, the varying definitions of the median give rise to distinct MOM estimators.
-Among those, geometric median is proved, by \cite{minsker2015geometric}, to be available in constructing robust MOM estimators. \cite{depersin2023robustness} then discussed the construction of sub-Gaussian estimators of a mean vector by VC dimension, using the MOM versions of the Stahel-Donoho outlyingness (SDO) and Median Absolute Deviation (MAD) functions.
+Among those, geometric median is proved, by Minsker \cite{minsker2015geometric}, to be available in constructing robust MOM estimators.
+Depersin and Lecu{\'e} \cite{depersin2023robustness} then discussed the construction of sub-Gaussian estimators of a mean vector by VC dimension.

-Inspired by the groundbreaking work of Depersin, our objective is to establish the median-of-means (MOM) procedure to attain a sub-Gaussian rate in estimating mean vectors.
-This MOM approach holds the promise of being implemented for covariance estimation directly, bypassing the need for \(L\)-sub-Gaussian or \(L_{4}-L_{2}\) norm equivalence conditions.
-Moreover, we aim to extend its utility to practical applications such as Principal Component Analysis (PCA).

-Furthermore, ever since \cite{tukey1975mathematics} introduced the concept of data depth (also known as halfspace depth), it has emerged as a fundamental tool for assessing the centrality of data points in multivariate datasets.
+Furthermore, ever since Tukey \cite{tukey1975mathematics} introduced the concept of data depth (also known as halfspace depth), it has emerged as a fundamental tool to assess the centrality of data points in multivariate datasets.
 Consequently, in this paper, we endeavor to delve into the error bounds achievable by a novel estimator: the MOM adaptation of Tukey's median.
 We anticipate exploring the bounds within certain confidence levels, leveraging the VC dimension as a guiding framework.
-Through this exploration, we aim to shed light on the robustness and efficacy of MOM estimators in practical data analysis scenarios.
+Through this exploration, our objective is to shed light on the robustness and efficacy of MOM estimators in practical data analysis scenarios.

+\paragraph{Motivation.} In many contemporary data science and machine learning pipelines one is confronted with high--dimensional observations, \emph{heavy--tailed} distributions, possibly \emph{contamination} and only a \emph{moderate} number of samples.
+A single anomalous data point may distort the empirical mean or covariance by orders of magnitude, yet these basic quantities constitute indispensable building blocks for downstream procedures such as principal component analysis, classification and linear regression.
+We therefore require estimators that \begin{enumerate} \item match the statistical efficiency of the empirical mean in well--behaved (sub--Gaussian) regimes, \item remain reliable under heavy--tailed distributions or an unknown fraction of outliers, \item come with explicit, finite sample (non--asymptotic) deviation guarantees. \end{enumerate} These considerations motivate our investigation of MOM based procedures and the development of a MOM adaptation of Tukey's halfspace median that attains sub--Gaussian deviation bounds without imposing restrictive moment or tail assumptions.